 Many insurance companies hire outside salespeople to help them market their products.
 By selling insurance to others, you make a commission based on the number and type of sales you make each month.
 The compensation will vary depending on the insurance company.

 43. Fence or House Painting

 Assisting customers in their color choices for the exterior of their home is just as important as selecting the interior colors.
 A beginner fence or house painter can make between $24,000 and $34,000 and even up to $63,000 per year.

 People are never without some sort of project or in need of repair around their home.
 Offering handyman services in your neighborhood can prove to be extremely lucrative.
 Services like plumbing, clean-up, basic repairs, and such can be lucrative.

 People want a well-maintained garden and often don’t have the time to dedicate to it.
 Start your small business in gardening services by offering help around your neighborhood.

 Related: How to Start a Worm Farm for Profit

 46. Grow and Sell Produce

-If you have the space in your home, begin growing a garden of your own and sell the produce to others.
+If you have the space in your home, begin growing a garden of your own and sell the produce or complete plants to others.
 You can charge upwards of $4 to $5 for a pound of tomatoes.